 - sign language interpreter.

 Please note, the DSA may not provide funding for all the recommendations detailed in your DSA Needs Assessment.
 However, the University may be able to provide you with funding for these additional support needs.
-Please speak to your Named Advisor for more information.
+Please speak to a disability advisor for more information.

 Personal care or support with independent living